 When baking, or for coffee and teas, honey would not be used since the heat destroys the natural benefits.
 Stevia does not bake well and it has a funny aftertaste to most people, but we love it in lemonade and cranberry juice, as well as many teas.
 If forced to a favorite, sugar cane juice, maple syrup, and coconut palm sugar are our top choices when used sparingly.
 While we are not a fan of agave, sugar alcohols, or using very much of any refined sugars, a mix of them can be a healthier choice for baking and other recipes that call for sweeteners.
-Using a little bit of agave, some lactitol, some stevia, and sugar cane juice or coconut palm sugar can be a great way to lesson the adverse effects of any one type of surer while still getting a very nice, well rounded sweet taste.
+Using a little bit of agave, some lactitol, some stevia, and sugar cane juice or coconut palm sugar can be a great way to lessen the adverse effects of any one type of surer while still getting a very nice, well-rounded sweet taste.

 |Never a Healthy Sugar Alternative|

 All artificial chemical sweeteners are toxic and can indirectly lead to weight gain, the very reason many people consume them.
 They should be avoided.
 In fact, given a choice between high fructose corn syrup and artificial sweeteners, we recommend high fructose corn syrup by far (though it’s essentially asking if you should consume poison or worse poison).

 |Best Healthy Sugar Alternative|

 Though it is 200-300 times sweeter than table sugar, stevia is not a sugar.
 Unlike other popular sweeteners, it has a glycemic index rating of less than 1 and therefore does not feed candida (yeast) or cause any of the numerous other problems associated with sugar consumption.
 Read more about stevia here on OLM.
 Please note that Stevia and Truvia are not the same thing.
 Truvia is an artificial sweetener.

 Date Sugar and Dried Dates